clferrari/clferrari.github.io/_pages/about.md

 My research interests focus on Computer Vision, Deep Learning and Artificial Intelligence applied to biometrics, human analysis, 3D and 4D generative face and body models.

+For a complete list of publications, visit my Scholar [page](https://scholar.google.it/citations?user=aael17YAAAAJ&hl=en)

 Latest News
 ------
 - The extension of the ECCV 2024 paper ``ScanTalk'' accepted for publication in **IJCV**.
 Pre-print can be found [here](https://arxiv.org/pdf/2410.11041?)